MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-rightouter.md

 ---
-title:  leftouter join
+title:  rightouter join
-description: Learn how to use the leftouter join flavor to merge the rows of two tables. ms.reviewer: alexans ms.topic: reference ms.date: 06/15/2023
+description: Learn how to use the rightouter join flavor to merge the rows of two tables. ms.reviewer: alexans ms.topic: reference ms.date: 06/15/2023